mozilla/fxa-local-dev/README.md

 > NOTE: If you are experienced with Node.js: Use [nvm](https://github.com/creationix/nvm) to force node 8 just for `fxa-local-dev` using `nvm use 8`.
 (Install it first with `nvm install 8`)

-##### OS X
-Use this if you do not rely on other node.js programs on your system: Find the latest Node 8 LTS `.pkg` download at [nodejs.org/en/download/](https://nodejs.org/en/download/) and install it.

 ##### Ubuntu / Debian:

 ```